Q: What is a W-9 Form?

 How can I request a W-9 Form from my freelancers?

 You can print out the W-9 form from the IRS website and have your freelancers fill-out and sign the form in person.
 This is what most companies without an FMS do.
 If you use an FMS like Liquid, you should be able to request W-9 forms from your freelancers and store the forms securely online.

 Ready to start requesting W-9 forms from your independent contractors?
-Sign-up for Liquid beta today!
+Request access to Liquid beta today!

 Category: Compliance Ask Liquid

 Updated: June 15, 2020

 Quick note: This is not to be taken as tax advice or legal advice or payroll advice.
 Since tax rules and laws change over time and can vary by location and industry, consult a CPA / tax advisor and/or attorney for specific guidance.